commgdog/esbern-org-server/README.md

 This project utilizes `eslint` for linting.
 You can perform linting by running `npm run lint`.
 Alternatively, if you are using WebStorm you can configure the IDE to perform the linting.

+This project utilizes `stylistic` for along with `eslint` for code formatting.
+Code formatting will be performed upon linting with `es run lint`.

 To configure ESLint functionality in WebStorm, navigate to:

 `Settings -> Languages & Frameworks -> JavaScript -> Code Quality Tools -> ESLint`